Should You Lift Weights for MMA?

 First of all, Nick Curson acknowledges that lifting heavy does improve power.
 However, research has shown that when an athlete maxes out regularly in weight training (lifting until failure), the athlete becomes stronger but at the cost of diminished speed.
 In fact, when training to lift the heaviest weight possible, your muscles are getting used to contracting slowly.

-Lastly, Curson is convinced that the habit of lifting heavy weights in the MMA world is a primary cause of the high injury occurences of the athletes.
-Contrary to popular believe, he states that having perfect form won’t prevent, weight lifting injuries.
+Lastly, Curson is convinced that the habit of lifting heavy weights in the MMA world is a primary cause of the high injury occurrences of the athletes.
+Contrary to popular belief, he states that having perfect form won’t prevent, weight lifting injuries.
 Putting too much weight on your frame, regardless of form, will increase the risk of hemorrhoids, herniations and joint damage.

 Lifting weights can be beneficial to the MMA athlete.
 It can make him significantly stronger and make him put on more mass.
-The fighter, however, has to make sure the weight training isn't at the expense of sufficient and qualitative Martial Arts training (wrestling,grapling, striking,...)
+The fighter, however, has to make sure the weight training isn't at the expense of sufficient and qualitative Martial Arts training (wrestling, grappling, striking,...)

 *Although well aware that there are both male and female elite MMA athletes, we only use the male pronoun in this article for reasons of convenience